Uganda Volunteer Reserve: Development of units

 By May 1913 some 34 Kampala residents were members of the Entebbe Corps.
 On 23 June fourteen of these members, together with one non-member, sent another petition to the governor requesting that a Kampala Corps be formed.
 This was rejected on the same basis as the 1909 petition.
 A second petition was sent, signed by 29 persons not already members of the Entebbe Corps and the Kampala Unit was formally established on 25 June.
 Expansion of the Kampala membership was initially slow, due to the lack of a dedicated shooting range.
 The unit used the local police range, until that was damaged by heavy rain; a new range was built in May 1914 at the cost of £95.
 By June 1914 the Uganda Volunteer Reserve of the two corps, with headquarters staff at Entebbe, numbered 129 members (of whom 90 were rated as efficient).
 The unit was equipped with the Short Magazine Lee–Enfield rifle.

-The Uganda Volunteer Reserve was active in markmanship competitions, holding three cups for its members (the Coles Cup established in 1905; the Governor's Cup, in 1909; and Allen Cup in 1913) and competing against teams from other East African territories.
+The Uganda Volunteer Reserve was active in marksmanship competitions, holding three cups for its members (the Coles Cup established in 1905; the Governor's Cup, in 1909; and Allen Cup in 1913) and competing against teams from other East African territories.
 The unit occasionally sent teams to compete in the National Rifle Association's annual competition at Bisley, England.
 On 4 December 1913 a sepoy of the 4th King's African Rifles (KAR) Indian contingent was killed by a stray bullet while acting as a score marker on the Entebbe unit's range.
 An inquiry found that the range's protective mound was in need of reinforcement, that was carried out at the cost of £8, but no case for negligence was found.